 17. Lisbon, Portugal

-A popular and budget friendly thing to do in Lisbon is to watch the sunset from one of the many amazing viewpoints.
+A popular thing to do in Lisbon is to watch the sunset from one of the many amazing viewpoints.

 Or, head to the beach and try your luck at surfing (or watching – definitely my choice!).
 How about spending an afternoon exploring Sao Jorge Castle – this is also where you’ll get the best views of the city.

-Want to keep your food costs down while backpacking in Portugal but still want to eat like a local?
+Want to keep your food costs down but still want to eat like a local?
 Try a taberna.
 It’s a traditional restaurant owned by locals, so you know the food will be amazing.
 Order the bacalhau but save room for dessert.
 You can’t leave Portugal without trying a pasteis de natas.